b1lb0ba991ns1985/PythonContainer/README.md

 Download repository into a folder

 ## Instalation Instructions
-Open folder in VS Code \n
+Open folder in VS Code.
-Click Run -> terminal in VS Code
+Click Run -> terminal in VS Code.
-Run the following command in the terminal
+Run the following command in the terminal.

 > docker-compose up

-Open CMD or Terminal in the host OS and run
+Open CMD or Terminal in the host OS and rund
 > docker ps -a

 Note the container ID for the PythonUdemy app